 Judith Sykes is a civil engineer with expertise in the design and delivery of smart and sustainable built environments.
 She has a background in major infrastructure projects, including Heathrow Terminal 5 and the London 2012 Olympic Park.
 Her work includes infrastructure planning for sustainable regeneration projects. www.expedition.uk.com

-Richard Wilson Heritage expert Strategic Lead, Regeneration and Place, London Borough of Camden
+Richard Wilson Urban designer and heritage expert Head of Design and Place, London Borough of Camden